steveno/steveno.github.io/_posts/2024/08/2024-08-23-how-i-hunt-for-jobs.md

 there are good jobs on there, and that people do get good jobs from those sites on a daily basis, but that's never been me.
 I find that more often than not sites like those are overrun with third party recruiters.
-The posting that aren't third party recruiters recieve _thousands_ of applications, a lot of which, again I am guessing, are automatically submitted by bots.
+The posting that aren't third party recruiters receive _thousands_ of applications, a lot of which, again I am guessing, are automatically submitted by bots.

 I instead stick to applying to jobs directly on company websites.
 This